Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select all files that you don’t want, then select Remove files.

-They take up a ton of space on your device, so deleting them frees up plenty of storage space, speeding up your PC.
+If you want to make your Windows 11 faster, removing temporary files is effective.
+It includes Internet history, cookies, and cache.
+They take up a ton of space on your device, so deleting them frees up plenty of storage, thus speeding up your PC.

-6. Uninstall unnecessary software
+8. Uninstall unnecessary software

 - Click the Start button in Windows 11 and select Settings.

 - Select the Apps option from the left pane, then click on Apps and features.

 - Click on the three vertical dots from the right of the app you want to get rid of and select Uninstall.